genome-miner/sars-cov2-codon-adaptation/README.md

 ## <a id="key-finding"></a>🌟 Key Finding

-CAI does not differ significantly among the four SARS-CoV-2 variants, as supported by visualization, the Kruskal-Wallis test, and machine learning analysis.
-CAI is also predicted accurately from basic sequence composition features, with an LOOCV-validated R² of 0.9481.
-These findings suggest that codon adaptation is a virus-wide, composition-linked property rather than a variant-specific feature, supporting rapid CAI estimation for mRNA vaccine antigen screening.
+CAI did not differ significantly among the four SARS-CoV-2 variant groups in this dataset (Kruskal-Wallis p = 0.8155), consistent with the overlapping distributions and gene-driven clustering observed in the exploratory analyses.
+A Ridge regression model predicted CAI from basic sequence-composition features with an LOOCV R² of 0.9481.
+Together, these results indicate that CAI variation in this dataset is strongly associated with sequence composition and does not show a detectable variant-specific pattern.
+This framework provides a computational basis for rapid CAI estimation that could support future mRNA vaccine sequence-screening workflows.

 ---